MultiChain/multichain-explorer/README.md

 The explorer needs to communicate with the blockchain using JSON-RPC.
 When you created the blockchain, the JSON-RPC connection details were automatically created by MultiChain and stored in a file named ````multichain.conf````.

+The explorer will read this file.
 If you examine the file you will see a username and password have been auto-generated.

     cd $HOME/.multichain/chain1/
     less multichain.conf

-What you now need to do is add the RPC port number to the file.
+What you now need to do is add the RPC port number.

 Copy the ````default-rpc-port```` value from ````params.dat```` and add an entry to ````multichain.conf```` as follows: